LakesideMiners/keysmashzappies/README.md

+# DO NOT USE THE SHOCKER ON YOUR NECK!
+BEST TO STAY BELOW THE WAIST!
+## the current quality of the datatset and model is not good.
+This project is not yet ready for use
 this came out of a converstion in the [PiShock (18+)](https://pishock.com) Discord,

 where someone told me to make a keysmash sensor that would shock me when I keysmash.